Bragado/RedReader/esofDocs/Logical View.md

 ### Reddit

-This package manages all the data given by reddit
+This package manages all the data given by Reddit

 <p align="center">
   <img src="https://github.com/Bragado/RedReader/blob/master/esofDocs/img/reddit.PNG" alt="Reddit"/>
 </p>
 ---

-### VierHolders
+### ViewHolders

 Using a background thread ("worker thread") removes strain from the main thread so it can focus on drawing the UI.
 In other words, it makes ListView Scrolling Smooth